TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Validating domain objects
 =========================

-We have learned about Extbase and Fluid in detail, but considered terms of consistence of the domain only marginally.
-Often we estimate that domain objects at all times retain consistent according to certain rules.
+We have discussed both Extbase and Fluid in some detail, but have spent very little time discussing the domain and how we go about ensuring its consistency.
+We often assume that domain objects are consistent and adhere to our rules at all times.
-This is not done automatically, so it is rather important to define these rules explicitly.
-In the blog example for example we can make the following
+Unfortunately, this is not achieved automatically.
+So it is important to define these rules explicitly.
+In the blog example for example we can create the following
 rules:

 * The field ``username`` and ``password`` of the